Skip to content

 self.log.info(

-f"Remote process {uuid} (PID {remote_pid}) did not terminate after SIGQUIT signal."
+f"Remote process {uuid} (PID {remote_pid}) did not terminate within timeout of {timeout} seconds after SIGQUIT signal."

 )